FreakyMithril/generator-uamithril-web-starter/readme.md

 ### Structure:
 * "src" folder - sources.
 * "dev" folder - local dev folder(server from it)
-* "dist" folder - deploy version. (not stored in git)
+* "dist" folder - deploy version. (please compile before push)
 * "temp" folder - there could be other files. (not stored in git)

 -----------------------------------------------